FeralBytes/FreecoiL/CONTRIBUTING.md

 Please make all MR's or PR's against the "develop" branch, unless directed to do otherwise.
 Please name your branch something like "feature/awesome_xyz" or "fix/broken_abc".
 Using the directory like path name, helps distinguish better what the commit is for and reduces name collisions.
-Also make sure you update the CHANGELOG.md with an appropriate comment.
+Make sure you update the CHANGELOG.md with an appropriate comment.
+And make sure your the continuous integration tests are still passing.
+The test are fast and should finish with in a few minutes of your submitting your merge request.
-Make sure that your PR leaves the game in a stable state before requesting that it is merged into develop.
+Make sure that your MR leaves the game in a stable state before requesting that it is merged into develop.
 Otherwise use the WIP tag to identify that the PR is not ready to merge yet.
 This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
 ## The More Features the Better
 Most features will be accepted, becasue that is the point of this game.
-But you must make sure that by adding your feature it does not break previous features and it should be able to be turned on or off.
+But you must make sure that by adding your feature it does not break any previously implemented features and it should be able to be turned on or off by the player.
 When I say most features will be accepted I am saying if the code to implement the feature is completed by someone else.
 I currently have my own agenda for what features need to be added next to the game.
 ## Professionalism
 Please be respectful of others and mind your language, this is a public forum.
 Disagreements happen but can be settled if both parties are open minded.